DMIT-2018/dmit2018-1231-e01-workbook-repository-swunait/exercises/LINQ/Readme.md

 * Intermediate LINQ Queries.
   * These queries will build on the skills you have used in the "Basic LINQ Queries" and demonstrate the LINQ language’s power.

+* Group By Methods
+  * These queries requires the usage of the GroupBy method.

 * Advance LINQ Queries.
   * These queries will provide a challenge for you to solve.
 However, you should have no problems completing them.